-- 1. Open the phasecfg.rb file in a text editor. - 2.
+- 1. Open the phasecfq.rb file in a text editor. - 2.
 To change the email domain, use the following syntax:

+'''

-Email.domain = 'domain name'
+Email.domain = 'domain_name'

+'''

+'''

 Email.domain = 'mclane.com'

+'''

 3. To change the email recipient name, use the following syntax.
 Enter a name for each additional recipient of the status message.
 The name is appended with the domain name specified above.